Cyber-Infernox/Pixels/README.md

 # Pixels

-The eye should learn to listen before it looks!!
+The eye should learn to listen before it looks!